matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 - `maxFeePerErgs=getMaxPriorityFeePerErg` since it is pre-EIP1559 tx type.
 - `reserved1..reserved4` as well as `paymaster` are 0. `paymasterInput` is zero.
 - Note, that unlike type 1 and type 2 transactions, `reserved0` field can be set to a non-zero value, denoting that this legacy transaction is EIP-155-compatible and its RLP encoding (as well as signature) should contain the `chainId` of the system.
 - `txType`: 1.
-It means that the transaction is of type 1, i.e. transactions access list. zkSync does not support access lists in any way, so no benefits of fulfilling this list will be provided.
+It means that the transaction is of type 1, i.e. transactions access list.
+ZKsync does not support access lists in any way, so no benefits of fulfilling this list will be provided.
 The access list is assumed to be empty.
 The same restrictions as for type 0 are enforced, but also `reserved0` must be 0.
 - `txType`: 2.
 It is EIP1559 transactions.
 The same restrictions as for type 1 apply, but now `maxFeePerErgs` may not be equal to `getMaxPriorityFeePerErg`.
 - `txType`: 113.
-It is zkSync transaction type.
+It is ZKsync transaction type.
 This transaction type is intended for AA support.
 The only restriction that applies to this transaction type: fields `reserved0..reserved4` must be equal to 0.
 - `txType`: 254.
 It is a transaction type that is used for upgrading the L2 system.
 This is the only type of transaction is allowed to start a transaction out of the name of the contracts in kernel space.
 - `txType`: 255.
 It is a transaction that comes from L1.
 There are almost no restrictions explicitly imposed upon this type of transaction, since the bootloader at the end of its execution sends the rolling hash of the executed priority transactions.
 The L1 contract ensures that the hash did indeed match the [hashes of the priority transactions on L1](../../l1-contracts/contracts/state-transition/chain-deps/facets/Executor.sol#L376).